A Wreath, A Tree, And Me: Poetry and Art at the Museum of Fine Arts, Houston

 Looking at Art: An Art History Survey at the Museum of Fine Arts, Houston

 Localize art history and learn about works of art in the MFAH collections.
-Looking at Art provides a brief history of some of the museum's major collections, plus helpful strategies for writing about art.
+Looking at Art provides a brief history of some of the Museum's major collections, plus helpful strategies for writing about art.
 This book is an ideal resource for college students and adults to use on-site in the galleries.

 Guide by Cell: Cell Phone Audio Tours

-During your visit, access the museum’s audio-tour program using your cell phone.
+During your visit, access the Museum’s audio-tour program using your cell phone.
 Simply locate the works of art that feature the Guide by Cell logo, enter the guide number, and learn more about the art from artists, curators, and other experts.
-Guide by Cell is free; the only cost is the minutes used on your phone.
+Guide by Cell is free—the only cost is the minutes used on your phone.

 Teaching with Art

 Teaching with Art is an exciting way to connect your classroom to the Museum of Fine Arts, Houston.
 Discover how the MFAH collections of world art can be used to teach history, language arts, math, science, and social studies to students of all ages.
-Designed for educators of all grade levels and disciplines, the Teaching with Art website includes explorations on select works in the MFAH collection, teacher written lesson plans, a student art gallery, and more.
+Designed for educators of all grade levels and disciplines, the Teaching with Art website includes explorations on select works in the Museum's collection, teacher written lesson plans, a student art gallery, and more.